 • Wheelchair Access

 To accommodate wheelchairs, the mile-long Edna Strube Chiboucas Special Use Trail is five-to-seven feet wide and paved with finely crushed rock.
-It circles through the sanctuary’s 155 acres, following an easy grade through the woods, along the edge of a meadow and over several streams and swamps.
-Interpretive signs stand at intervals, and there are numerous benches along the Chiboucas for sitting.
+It circles through the sanctuary's 155 acres, following an easy grade through the woods, along the edge of a meadow and over several streams and swamps.
+Interpretive signs stand at intervals, and there are numerous benches along the trail for sitting.